-At the rear, S-shaped tail lamps contribute to the sporty feeling.
+At the rear, S-shaped tail lamps contribute to the sporty feeling; subtly changed for 2013, the round elements inside are now more prominent.
 The end result is to convey the impression of a smart, modern, practical car.
-Most of all, the design conveys Toyota's long-view DNA, a way of saying that none of the Venza's visual elements are cliches likely to become dated or out of style during the life of the car.
+Most of all, the design conveys Toyota's long-view DNA, a way of saying that none of the Venza's visual elements are clichés likely to become dated or out of style during the life of the car.

 The Toyota Venza is intended to be a refined, potentially luxurious alternative to a five-passenger sedan while offering more cargo and passenger space.
 So the interior has been endowed with an unusual mix of qualities, selected to combine the easy-to-drive attributes of a premium car with high-utility flexibility of an SUV.